 Our Partial Hospitalization Program (PHP) helps consumers diagnosed with a severe mental illness who are at risk of re-hospitalization or who are being released from the hospital and are in need of continued support and stabilization.
 This is a six-week intensive therapy program.
 Participants can be internally or externally referred upon release from the hospital.
 Clients are taught social and daily living skills, medication management, and education regarding illness or diagnosis.
 Clients are reviewed every six weeks to determine a need to continue attending group.
-Clients attend group five days a week.
+Clients attend group sessions five days per week.

 Our Persuasion Engagement Group (PEG) is a group for clients who are in the pre-engagement stage of change (not yet ready to commit to quitting) with an identified need for substance abuse/dependence treatment.
 Taken from the IDDT (Integrated Dual-Diagnosis Treatment) Model, PEG is an evidence-based model to help clients move through contemplation and to the action phase.
-The group meets 2 days a week; length is based upon individualized treatment plans.
+The group meets two days per week; length is based upon individualized treatment plans.

 Call the Mobile Crisis Team at 216-623-6888.

 open 9:00am-1:00am, including holidays

 Our Warm Line is a peer-support phone line available to all adult residents of Cuyahoga County who may be experiencing mental illness and/or substance abuse problems.
 The Peer Support Workers who staff the Warm Line are trained to provide a “listening ear,” to make appropriate referrals, and to refer to Crisis Intervention service providers when appropriate.